oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 ## <a name="dag">Performing diagnostics</a>
 Diagnostics is the process of taking a device offline and requesting that the hardware run self-checks and repairs.
 This is achieved using the function
-::xetSysmanDiagnosticsRunTests().
-On return from the function, software can use the diagnostics return code (::xet_diag_result_t) to determine the new course of action:
+::zetSysmanDiagnosticsRunTests().
+On return from the function, software can use the diagnostics return code (::zet_diag_result_t) to determine the new course of action:

-1. ::XET_DIAG_RESULT_NO_ERRORS - No errors found and workloads can resume submission to the hardware.
+1. ::ZET_DIAG_RESULT_NO_ERRORS - No errors found and workloads can resume submission to the hardware.
-2. ::XET_DIAG_RESULT_ABORT - Hardware had problems running diagnostic tests.
+2. ::ZET_DIAG_RESULT_ABORT - Hardware had problems running diagnostic tests.
-3. ::XET_DIAG_RESULT_FAIL_CANT_REPAIR - Hardware had problems setting up repair.
+3. ::ZET_DIAG_RESULT_FAIL_CANT_REPAIR - Hardware had problems setting up repair.
 Card should be removed from the system.
-4. ::XET_DIAG_RESULT_REBOOT_FOR_REPAIR - Hardware has prepared for repair and requires a reboot after which time workloads can resume submission.
+4. ::ZET_DIAG_RESULT_REBOOT_FOR_REPAIR - Hardware has prepared for repair and requires a reboot after which time workloads can resume submission.

-The function ::xetSysmanDeviceWasRepaired() can be used to determine if the device has been repaired.
+The function ::zetSysmanDeviceWasRepaired() can be used to determine if the device has been repaired.

-There are multiple diagnostic test suites that can be run and these are defined in the enumerator ::xet_diag_type_t.
+There are multiple diagnostic test suites that can be run and these are defined in the enumerator ::zet_diag_type_t.
 The function
-::xetSysmanDiagnosticsGet() will enumerate each available test suite and the function ::xetSysmanDiagnosticsGetProperties() can be used to determine the type and name of each test suite (::xet_diag_properties_t.type and ::xet_diag_properties_t.type).
+::zetSysmanDiagnosticsGet() will enumerate each available test suite and the function ::zetSysmanDiagnosticsGetProperties() can be used to determine the type and name of each test suite (::zet_diag_properties_t.type and ::zet_diag_properties_t.type).

 Each test suite contains one or more diagnostic tests.
 On some systems, it is possible to run only a subset of the tests.
 Use the function
-::xetSysmanDiagnosticsGetProperties() and check that ::xet_diag_properties_t.numTests is non-zero to determine if this feature is available.
+::zetSysmanDiagnosticsGetProperties() and check that ::zet_diag_properties_t.numTests is non-zero to determine if this feature is available.
 If it is,
-::xet_diag_properties_t.pTests provides the list of tests that can be run - the index and name of each test.
+::zet_diag_properties_t.pTests provides the list of tests that can be run - the index and name of each test.
 The example code below shows how to all test suites and the tests in each if this is known:

 ```c